Export to Web

 emcc --version

-Compile the code.
+Now, try to compile your code.
 It is necessary to both use the nightly compiler and specify to build std3, along with specifying the Emscripten target.

 cargo +nightly build -Zbuild-std --target wasm32-unknown-emscripten